So continuing on the heels of my first jungle post I have completed a few more pieces for the table.

 This time I took a few of the ruins from the 3rd edition Warhammer 40,000 boxed set and used them to make some jungle ruins.
 As ever on this blog, the process is fairly simply but I am going to detail it anyway.

 One of the intersting things about the vast jungle worlds of 40k is that they can contain just about anything.
 And with 40,000 years of history there ample space for cities to have grown and since vaned… and then overgrown with jungle!

 The concept of ruins in the jungle kind of messes a bit with my idea of being able to remove all the terrain and replace it with burnt out pieces (as pitched in the original post).
 However, there is no reason to let an idea stand in the way of another idea. 😉

 I am neither the first (nor the last, probably!) to have had the idea of using this particular set of ruins in a jungle context.
-A quick google for “gothic jungle ruins” gave me several examples… a nice bright one by sho3box for instance (go check that blog if you don’t know it!
+A quick google for “gothic jungle ruins” gave me several examples… a nice bright one by Warburton for instance (go check his classic 40k blog if you don’t know it!
 Fantastic stuff!).

 Anyway lets move on to the wares!

 I am quite happy with the results.
 I would have liked to have more ‘small growth’ to add.
 I think I might go back and add some at a later point, if I scavenge some suitable pieces… a lot of aquarium plants are on the large side of what looks good.